GANDHAMMANI/Certificate_generator/README.md

 - **PDF Conversion:** Converts certificate images to PDF format. 🖨️
 - **Email Delivery:** Sends certificates to recipients' emails in PDF format. ✉️
 - **User Dashboard:** Provides an intuitive interface for template selection, CSV upload, and certificate generation. 📋
+## 🚀 Deployment
+I have deployed this in thérender platform you can access it [here](https://certificate-generator-xhh3.onrender.com)
 ## 🔐 Default Credentials

 - **Email:** `gandhammani2421@gmail.com`